Marcelo Bonfá

-Marcelo Augusto Bonfá (born January 30, 1965), also known simply as Bonfá, is a Brazilian musician.
-Famous for being the drummer of Brazilian rock band Legião Urbana, after its disbanding he pursued a solo career, and has released three albums.
+Marcelo Augusto Bonfá (born 30 January 1965), also known simply as Bonfá, is a Brazilian drummer who was previously a member of the rock band Legião Urbana.
+After its disbanding, he pursued a solo career, and has released three albums.

 Biography

-Bonfá was born in the city of Itapira, in the State of São Paulo, on January 30, 1965.
+Bonfá was born in the city of Itapira in the state of São Paulo on 30 January 1965.
 His father was an employee of the Banco do Brasil, and in 1977, Bonfá's family moved to Brasília.

 Bonfá played for the bands Blitz 64 and Dado e o Reino Animal (where he would meet future Legião Urbana member Dado Villa-Lobos) before forming Legião Urbana alongside Renato Russo in 1982.
 He stayed with Legião until its disestablishment in 1996.

 In 2000, Bonfá released his first solo album, named O Barco Além do Sol (The Boat Beyond the Sun).
 It would be followed by 2004's Bonfá + Videotracks and 2007's Mobile.

-In 1988, Bonfá had a son with actress Isabela Garcia, named João Pedro Bonfá, also a musician.
+In 1988, Bonfá had a son with actress Isabela Garcia, named João Pedro Bonfá, who is also a musician.

 In 2012 he formed the band Bonfá e Os Corações Perfeitos, releasing two songs via his official website.